BCEM-UniAndes/BCEM-UniAndes.github.io/README.md

 The objective of this README is to provide a concise guide on how to set up, customize, and maintain the BCEM's website.
 It covers the essential components of the Jekyll-based site, including configuration, content management, and deployment.

 > [!NOTE]
-> Current group member in charge of the site's updates and maintenance: [Camilo García-Botero](https://github.com/camilogarciabotero)
+> Current group member in charge of the site's updates and maintenance: [Camilo García-Botero](https://github.com/camilogarciabotero) @camilogarciabotero

 ## 🗂️ Table of Contents